What are the basics of Ayurveda?

 In Ayurveda, digestion is considered central to health.
 The concept of ‘Agni,’ or digestive fire, is critical to understanding Ayurveda’s approach to health.
 A strong Agni allows for the efficient digestion of food and the proper assimilation of nutrients, while a weak Agni leads to the accumulation of toxins, known as ‘Ama.’
 These toxins can build up in tissues and channels, ultimately causing disease.
 Maintaining a strong Agni through proper diet and lifestyle is, therefore, a cornerstone of Ayurvedic health practices.

-Digestive fire imbalances are shown on our Full Scan in the Digestive Stress Dial or with imbalances of the nutritional section.
+Digestive fire imbalances are shown on our Full Scan in the Digestive Stress Dial or with imbalances in the nutritional section.
 These imbalances might include:

 The Mind-Body Connection